eoglethorpe/deeper/docs/api-websocket.md

 # Websocket API

 Websockets are used by clients to subscribe and unsubscribe to different events in the server.
-Client sends requests to server on websocket for subscriptions.
 Once subscribed, the server will notify the client whenever the subscribed event occurs.

-> In each request, a sequence number needs to be provided with key `sn` and the client should expect the response to contain the same sequence number.
+> In each request, a sequence number needs to be provided with the key `sn` and the client should expect the response to contain the same sequence number.

-## Authroization and connection
+## Authroization and Connection

 Connect to the subscription endpoint at the following path.
-The client must pass an *access_token* available through the REST API.
+The client must pass an *access_token* available through the REST API...

 ```
 /subscribe/?jwt=<access_token>